-In 5 minutes walking distance from the metro station of Acropolis, is one over popular landmark of Athens.
-This is the temple of Zeus (mostly known as Columns of the Olympian Zeus).
-The remaining part is part of a colossal temple situated right there.
+In 5 minutes walking from the metro station of Acropolis, is one over popular landmark.
+This temple (mostly known as the Columns of the Temple of Olympian Zeus).
+The remaining part of the Temple of Olympian Zeus is part of a colossal temple that used to be there.

 Temple of Poseidon

-There are such all over Athens.
-Most of them are located in the center of Athens, but some are situated near the mountains of Imittos and Parnitha.
+There are such all over the city.
+Some are situated near the mountains of Imittos and Parnitha.
 Such churches are: Agios Eleftherios Church, Church of the Holy Apostles, Daphni Monastery, Kaisariani Monastery,

 Church of Panagia Kapnikarea, Church of the Pantanassa, Petraki Monastery.

-A quite big variety of museums are spread all over Athens.
-Many are around the center of Athens, and a good number resides at the northern suburbs.
+Plenty of museums are spread all over Athens.
 You must visit the: National Archaeological museum, War museum, Floating Naval museum, Museum of Cycladic Art, Benaki museum, Jewish museum, Greek Folk Art museum, Museum of Greek Folk Musical Instruments, Spathario Museum of Shadow Theatre, Emotions Museum of Childhood, Museum of the Ancient Agora, Numismatic Museum, National History Museum (Old Parliament).

 Art Collections & Galleries